nixinator/katacoda-scenarios/nix-garbage-collection/step3.md

 lots of things get delete from the nix store, including tree , which wasn't part of enviroment.

-lets install it again...
+lets get back to our home install it again...

+`cd $HOME`{{execute}}

+when run a nix-build, a handy result directory is created, which links into the nix store.
+If we don't remove this then ,the garbage collector won't clean it up

 `nix-build '<nixpkgs>' -A tree`{{execute}}
+`rm result`{{execute}}

 and collect garbage again...

 `nix-collect-garbage 2>&1 >/dev/null | grep tree`{{execute}}

-as expect tree (and it's dependices are deleted)
+as expected tree (and it's dependices are garbage collected)

 opposed to